Amr-HAlahla/Linux-Python-Project/README.md

 ## Usage

 1. **Input Data**:
-   - Provide the study plan, including prerequisites and elective courses.
+  - Provide the study plan, including prerequisites and elective courses (in `study_plan.txt`).
-   - Input student records to track passed courses and determine the current year and semester.
+  - Input student records to track passed courses and determine the current year and semester (in `student_records.txt`).
-   - Input course data from CourseBrowser JSON files.
+  - Input course data from JSON files following the format `courses_semesterX.json` (e.g., `courses_semester1.json`).

 2. **Set User Preferences**:
-   - Specify preferences such as maximum credit hours per semester.
+  - Specify preferences such as maximum credit hours per semester within the script.

 3. **Generate Schedules**:
-   - Run the script to generate semester-wise schedules based on the input data and user preferences.
+  - Run the script `python main.py` to generate semester-wise schedules based on the input data and user preferences.

 4. **View Schedules**:
   - Review the generated schedules, which include details of courses scheduled for each day and time.

 5. **Save Schedules** (Optional):
   - Optionally save the generated schedules to a text file for future reference.

 ## Dependencies

 - Python 3.x
 - External libraries: None

-## File Structure:
+## File Structure

 .
 ├── main.py # Main script for data processing and generating study schedules ├── readCourse.py # Script for reading course data from JSON files